bxparks/AceTime/README.md

 Serial.println(epochSeconds); // prints 568079100
 ```

-You can go the other way and create a `DateTime` object from the seconds from
+You can create a `DateTime` object from the seconds from Epoch using
-Epoch:
+the `forEpochSeconds()` method:
 ```C++
 OffsetDateTime offsetDateTime = OffsetDateTime::forEpochSeconds(
     568079100, TimeOffset::forHourMinute(0, 15));